hausdorff/snapchat-fs/README.md

 To add more to this config file, all you need to do is follow that format.
 Currently `sfs` is feature-sparse, so the only settings only include `USERNAME` and `PASSWORD`, but eventually it will allow you to do things like specify the encryption protocol to use when encrypting your data and sending it to the Snapchat servers.

+# Installation

+Currently you will have to install it yourself.
+The file `sfs` in the root directory is a Python script, and you can run it as `./sfs`.

+Someday this will be `pip`-installable or something.

 # Authors

 | Author        | GitHub username                                | Personal Site | Contribution |